 All plagiarized work will automatically be submitted to the college administration for disciplinary review.
-All students who plagiarize in any form will be reported to the college administration for academic dishonesty.

 To prevent plagiarism, all students will be required to cite all sources used in their essays and to quote and paraphrase appropriately.
 Furthermore, all student work will be automatically reviewed by Turnitin.com (see Turnitin.com submission guidelines below).